syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ### Enabling free text annotation mode

 Set the `AnnotationMode` property of the PDF viewer to `FreeText`.
 After setting the annotation mode, the zooming, panning, and scrolling will be disabled.
 Tap anywhere on the displayed PDF page, a popup will appear.
-Type the text in the popup and click “Ok” to add text to the page.
+Type the text in the popup and click &#34;Ok&#34; to add text to the page.
 Once the free text annotation is added, the zooming, panning, and scrolling will be enabled again.

 {% tabs %}
 {% highlight xaml %}